TKing-Su/RTPV-YOLO/README.md

 ## Demo

-Here is a demo of the algorithm detecting defects in real-time:
+Here is a demo of the algorithm detecting hotspot defects in real-time:

 ![Demo GIF](examples/hotspot-detect.gif)